 Qualification and recognition

-On completion, students will attain the 22304VIC Certificate II in Plumbing.
+On completion, you will receive the 22569VIC Certificate II in Plumbing (Pre-apprenticeship) qualification.

 How to apply